-Architecture
+File hierarchy

-The application developed during this bachelor project uses a modular structure that many advantages for large projects development and code maintenance.
+The application developed during this bachelor project uses a modular structure that is many advantages for large projects development and code maintenance.

-In order to help understanding the general architecture of the application, the project’s file herarchy is introduced first in Figure 3.1.
+In order to help understanding the general architecture of the application, the project’s file hierarchy is introduced first in Figure 3.4.